How Big of a Dehumidifier Do I Need for My Home?

 Open vs Divided Spaces

-Open layouts allow air to circulate more easily.
+Open layouts allow air to circulate more easily and are generally easier to control.

 Divided spaces, storage rooms, or areas with closed doors restrict airflow and may require: